DIY Easter Basket Project

 DIY Dorm Room Decor Ideas

-DIY dorm room decor ideas are on the project list for the pretty on a penny back to campus crowd.
+DIY dorm room decor ideas are on the project list for the pretty on a penny back-to-campus crowd.

 Back to campus condos, townhouses, apartments, and sorority house rooms and the furniture pieces that fill them need decor love too, and decor and DIY design class is in session.

+Dorm decor is a study in ever-evolving styles and tastes.
 Gone are the dorm days of cinder block bookcases and anything will do furnishings.

-Thank goodness the old school school of thought has taken a page from the book of back to campus DIY dorm room decor ideas.
+Thank goodness the old-school school of thought has taken a page from the book of back-to-campus DIY dorm room decor ideas.

 Updates + Embellishments = Wow Factor